Healthcare activities statistics - preventive services

 Healthcare resources and activities

-Statistics on healthcare resources and healthcare activities (such as cancer screening and influenza vaccination) are documented in this background article which provides information on the scope of the data, its legal basis, the methodology employed, as well as related concepts and definitions.
+Statistics on healthcare resources and healthcare activities (such as cancer screening and influenza vaccination) are documented in the background article Healthcare non-expenditure statistics — methodology which provides information on the scope of the data, its legal basis, the methodology employed, as well as related concepts and definitions.

-The extent of influenza vaccinations is based on the percentage of people aged 65 or over who have been immunised against influenza (or ‘flu’) during the 12 months prior to the reference date.
+The extent of influenza vaccinations is based on the percentage of people aged 65 years and over who have been immunised against influenza (or ‘flu’) during the 12 months prior to the reference date.
 For country specific notes on these data collections, please refer to these background information documents:

-Self-reported statistics covering the health status of the population — including X-ray breast examinations, cervical smear tests and screening for colorectal cancer — are provided by the European health interview survey (EHIS).
-This source is documented in more detail in this background article which provides information on the scope of the data, its legal basis, the methodology employed, as well as related concepts and definitions.
+Self-reported statistics covering the health status of the population — including X-ray breast examinations, cervical smear tests and screening for colorectal cancer and screening for cardiovascular diseases — are provided by the European health interview survey (EHIS).
+This source is documented in more detail in the background article European health interview survey — methodology which provides information on the scope of the data, its legal basis, the methodology employed, as well as related concepts and definitions.

 Primary prevention offers the most cost-effective, long-term strategy for reducing the burden of diseases across the EU.
-It involves tackling major health determinants, such as smoking, unhealthy diets and physical inactivity.
+It involves tackling major health determinants (see Chapter 3), such as smoking, unhealthy diets and physical inactivity.
 The European Commission has supported many projects related to health determinants and health promotion in general.

 The European Centre for Disease Prevention and Control (ECDC) was established by European Parliament and Council Regulation (EC) No 851/2004 and became operational in May 2005.
 Its mission is to help strengthen Europe’s defences against infectious diseases, such as influenza, SARS and HIV/AIDS.
 The ECDC works in partnership with national health protection bodies to strengthen and develop continent-wide disease surveillance and early warning systems.